 Ways to Remove Exhaust Smells from Your Home

 Now that we have discussed a few possible causes for your house smelling like car exhaust fumes, let us look at a few effective ways of deodorizing your house and remedying the problem in the process:

 You should first close all entry points for the exhaust fumes from the garage to the house.
 The access points include doors, windows, and garage doors.
 Then, locate the source of the fumes.
 It can be a storage can or a gas-powered machine that you should move to a different location.

 Clean the garage to eliminate any spills and enhance indoor air quality.
 Improve ventilation by opening the shed to allow fumes to escape away from your house.
 You should also seal garage cracks on the ceiling and finish the drywall to prevent the passage of exhaust fumes.

 Act swiftly and clean any gasoline spills you may detect in your house to expel the smell of car exhaust fumes.
 Use absorbent wipes to draw the gasoline from hard surfaces before finishing with paper towels or water and soap.

 You may be required to clean the surfaces several times to deodorize them completely.

 Remove Contaminated Items

-The other effective way of eliminating the smell of car exhaust fumes from your house is to remove any contaminated items from gas spills and exposure to exhaust fumes.
+The other effective way of eliminating the smell of car exhaust from your house is to remove any contaminated items from gas spills and exposure to exhaust fumes.